lackhead/python/README.md

 In solving the first problem I deviated a bit from the challenge and had the user input the message as well as having both the server and the client loop so that the one-way chat session could continue indefiniately.

+## Cribbage Score

+I found this one on Reddit's [/r/dailyprogrammer](http://www.reddit.com/r/dailyprogrammer): [Cribbage Hand Scorer](https://www.reddit.com/r/dailyprogrammer/comments/75p1cs/20171011_challenge_335_intermediate_scoring_a/).
+The idea is to create a program to calculate the score of a Cribbage hand (see the (Rules of Cribbage)[http://en.wikipedia.org/wiki/Rules_of_cribbage]).
+Included in the directory is a pytest tile for verification of functionality.